Q: Will a bolt handle from a Savage 110 work on my Axis?

 Q: Will barrels from a 110 fit my Axis?

-A: Yes, so long as they are small shank barrels as all Axis rifles (as of 2013) are and have been small shank.
+A: Yes, so long as they are small shank barrels as all Axis rifles built to date have been small shank.

 Q: Does the Axis use the same bolt heads as the 110's?